Least area Spherical Catenoids in Hyperbolic Three-Dimensional Space: Introduction

-If $\Sigma$ is a compact minimal surface, then it is {\em least area} if its area is smaller than that of any other surface in the same homotopic class; it is {\em area minimizing} if its area is no larger than that of any surface in the same homological class.
-If $\partial\Sigma\ne\emptyset$, we require that the other surfaces should have the same boundary as $\Sigma$.
-If $\Sigma$ is a complete minimal surface, then it is {\em least area} or {\em area minimizing} if any compact subdoamin of $\Sigma$ is least area or area minimizing.
+Suppose that $\Sigma$ is a complete minimal surface immersed in a complete Riemannian $3$-manifold $M$.
+For any compact subdomain $\Omega$ of $\Sigma$, it is said to be \emph{least area} if its area is smaller than that of any other surface in the same homotopic class with the same boundary as $\partial\Omega$.
+We say that $\Sigma$ is a \emph{least area minimal surface} if any compact subdomain of $\Sigma$ is least area.

+Let $S$ be a compact annulus-type minimal surface immersed in a Riemannian $3$-manifold $M$.
+Suppose that the boundary of $S$ is the union of two simple closed curves $C_1,C_2$ which bound two least area minimal disks $D_1,D_2$ respectively.
+The annulus $S$ is called a \emph{least area minimal surface in the sense of Meeks-Yau} in $M$ if $S$ is a least area minimal annulus in the regular sense and

+where $\Area(\cdot)$ denotes the area of the surface in $M$.
+A complete annulus-type minimal surface $\Sigma$ immersed in $M$ is called a \emph{least area minimal surface in the sense of Meeks-Yau} if any annulus-type compact subdomain of $\Sigma$, which is homotopically equivalent to $\Sigma$, is a least area minimal surface in the sense of Meeks-Yau.